ufal/neuralmonkey/docs/source/visualization.rst

 the experiment was executed with, detailed log of the computation and other files necessary to execute the model that has been trained.

-LogBook is meant as a complement to using TensorBoard, whose summaries are stored in the same directory structure.
+LogBook is meant as a complement to using TensorBoard_, whose summaries are stored in the same directory structure.

 How to run it